 Lenders supporting small businesses

-Small and medium businesses (SMEs) are recognised for their central role in the economy: they account for three fifths of employment and over half of turnover in the private sector.
-Many banks have launched initiatives to help SMEs via their lending funds – HSBC do so annually.
-Their 2022 fund is worth £15 billion and is intended to support employment and growth opportunity.
+Small and medium businesses (SMEs) are recognised for their central role in the economy: they account for three-fifths of employment and over half of turnover in the private sector.
+Many banks have launched initiatives to help SMEs via their lending funds – HSBC does so annually.
+Their 2022 fund is worth £15 billion and is intended to support employment and growth opportunities.